behnamfani/Data-Processing-for-Heart-Disease-UCI-data-set/README.md

 Dataset before preprocessing (dataset.xls)
 ![](1.png)

-They make the computation expensive and the model probably overfitted.
+They make the computation expensive and the model is probably overfitted.
 Let's choose 10 features with the highest correlation with the target class and drop other features.
 Also, some features are not important to the problem, e.g. ID of patients.
 We don't need them as well.

     i = 'Class'
     x = {}